-The demand for plastics was 49.9 million tonnes in Europe in 2016.
-Plastic waste collected in Europe in 2016 was 27.1 MTs (Figure 22).
+Since 2006, the amount of plastic waste sent to recycling has doubled, however, 25% of plastic postconsumer waste was still sent to landfills in 2018 (Figure 24).
+Plastic waste exports outside the EU have decreased by 39% from 2016 to 2019 [1].
 The demand corresponds to all plastic materials used in one year to make products, but not all of this becomes plastic waste during the same year.

-Figure 22.
-From plastics demand to recycled plastics demand, 2016, MTs [69].
+Figure 23.
+From plastics demand to recycled plastics demand, 2019, Mt [1,73].
+KPMG report.